-Heating and hot water

-Repair category 2

-Notes The central heating boilers appear in excess of ten years old.
+Heating and hot water Repair category 3 Notes detached/missing.
+On this basis, a qualified heating contractor should be employed within the short term to carry out a full inspection and thereafter implement/recommend all necessary upgrading/renewal works.
 Informed opinion suggests that boilers have a life expectancy between 10 and 20 years depending on the quality of the boiler and whether or not regular maintenance has been carried out.
 Future repair or replacement should be anticipated.
-This should be fully appreciated.
 It is assumed that the heating and hot water systems have been properly serviced and maintained on a regular basis and installed in accordance with the relevant regulations.

-EDDON, 27 MIDDLEPENNY RO DAD.
-LANGBANK.

 It is assumed that the central heating system has been properly installed and maintained to meet with all relevant regulations, particularly in respect of flue and ventilation requirements.
-Boilers and central heating systems should be tested and serviced by a Gas Safe registered contractor on an annual basis to ensure their safe and efficient operation.
+Boilers and central heating systems should be tested and serviced by an Oftec oil registered engineer on an annual basis to ensure their safe and efficient operation.